 From these reports I can tell:

-· Which topics my blog readers are most interested in (which gives me ideas for new blog posts).
+· The topics my blog readers are most interested in (which gives me ideas for new blog posts).

-· Which pages on my website are the most popular (which determines which ones I link to from blog posts and promote on the home page).
+· The pages on my website are the most popular (which determines which ones I link to from blog posts and promote on the home page).

-· Which sites refer the most traffic to my website (which helps me determine where to build links and pay for directory listings).
+· The sites that refer the most traffic to my website (which helps me determine where to build links and pay for directory listings).

-And since www.erpsoftwareblog.com is always the top referring site I can also tell:
+And since www.erpsoftwareblog.com is often a top referring site I can also tell:

-· Which pages from the ERP Software blog site send my site the most traffic (which is actually the Directory-By Location page).
+· Which pages from the ERP Software blog site send my site the most traffic.

-Setting up an automated report is very simple.
+Setting up an automated report in Google Analytics is very simple.

 1) Log in to your Google Analytics account.